-2021 marks the sixth year I’m offering this January daily meditation email.
+2022 marks the seventh year I’m offering this January daily meditation email.
 I imagine most people who have signed up for the emails will be people who know me from local activities, but in case we haven’t met, hi!
 Here’s a bit about me.

 I’ve attended several retreats with various teachers including Jeanne Corrigal, Susie Harrington, Adrianne Ross, Pascal Auclair, Anushka Fernandopulle, Bob Stahl, Howie Cohn, Mark Coleman, and Sharda Rogell.

-I’m currently part of the first offering of SIMC’s Living the Dharma Program, which is being co-offered by Susie Harrington and Jeanne Corrigal.
-It’s really great to be able to deepen my practice with the support of a local community of peers.
-This fall, I started participating in the SIMC’s Unwinding Whiteness program.
+I was part of SIMC’s Living the Dharma Program, which was co-offered by Susie Harrington and Jeanne Corrigal.
+It was really great to be able to deepen my practice with the support of a local community of peers.
+For the least two years, I have been participating in the SIMC’s Unwinding Whiteness offerings.

 I’ve also taken several on-line programs.

-- I’m am a participant in the Mindfulness Training Institute’s Certified Mindfulness Teacher Training with Mark Coleman and Martin Aylward, which started in September 2020 and runs through July 2021.
+- I completed the Mindfulness Training Institute’s Certified Mindfulness Teacher Training with Mark Coleman and Martin Aylward in July 2021.

-- In 2020, I engaged in Social Meditation Training with the Buddhist Geeks Sangha with Vince Fakhoury Horn.
+- Since 2020, I have been engaging in Social Meditation Facilitation Training with the Buddhist Geeks Sangha with Vince Fakhoury Horn.

 - From the Barre Center for Buddhist Studies, Satipaṭṭhāna Meditation (9-week program in 2019), Entering the Path (12-week iteration in 2017 and a year-long graduates’ iteration in 2018 and again in 2019), A Practical Understanding of Attachment to Perception (in 2018), and Self, Not Self (in 2017).